 - Database synchronization: Delete and regenerate database files if issues arise.

 The most difficult part of this project is the Meta dashboard and approvals.
-While Meta has extensive documentation on using the WhatsApp API, it can be overwhelming to know which options to pick, and much of the documentation (at the tie of writing) was out of date and included links that don't work.
+While Meta has extensive documentation on using the WhatsApp API, it can be overwhelming to know which options to pick, and much of the documentation (at the time of writing) was out of date.

 Use Case